Photo: Guy Calaf for Action Against Hunger, Nigeria

 Action Against Hunger is committed to enabling women to provide for themselves, see their children grow up strong, and contributing to help whole communities prosper.
 We also educate fathers to change the status quo and change their views that caring for children is “women’s work,” encouraging them to share responsibilities at home and ensure the health and nutrition of their families.

 In health outposts and treatment centers, many women—serving as doctors, nurses, community health workers, program managers, and nutrition officers—are leading efforts to prevent and treat malnutrition among children and educate communities about improving health and nutrition.
 In the communities in which Action Against Hunger works across 50 countries, mothers are usually the first to spot the signs of malnutrition in their children.
 In their communities, mothers support each other in countless ways: raising their children, spreading awareness about health and hygiene, and earning income.

-Action Against Hunger’s teams—from our headquarters to the field—are led by many women working to discover and implement more effective ways to fight malnutrition on a global scale.
+Action Against Hunger’s teams—from our headquarters to the field—are led by many women working to discover and implement more effective ways to fight malnutrition and end hunger on a global scale.
 And in the halls of power in the business world and the international community, women are dedicating their expertise, leadership, and principles to achieve a world free from hunger.